Read our interviews with lawyers and legal academics who have taken different career paths working for better animal protection laws.

 Volunteer with us and use your legal skills to call for better animal protection law

 Follow us on social media

-If you are interested in legal developments which affect animals, do follow us on Facebook, Twitter, LinkedIn and Instagram to get daily news and information about legal campaigns, events, legal decisions affecting animals and government proposals about animal law.
+If you are interested in animal law, ethics and philosophy, follow us on Facebook, Twitter, LinkedIn and Instagram to get news and information about campaigns, events, legal decisions affecting animals and government proposals about animal law.

 WE NEED YOUR SUPPORT